OneKeyHQ/documents/docs/Extension/01-Guide/sending-transactions.md

 ### Chain ID [currently ignored]

-Chain ID is currently derived by the user's current selected network at `ethereum.networkVersion`.
+Chain ID is currently derived by the user's current selected network at `onekey.networkVersion`.
 In the future we will probably allow a way to connect to multiple networks at once, at which point this parameter will become important, so it may be useful to be in the habit of including now.